Paul Biya: Anglophone Cameroon

-During 2016 and 2017, under Paul Biya's reign, large scale protests broke out among Anglophone Cameroonians in the area of the formerly British Southern Cameroons.
+During 2016 and 2017, under Biya's reign, large scale protests broke out among Anglophone Cameroonians in the area of the formerly British Southern Cameroons.
 Protestors complained that Anglophone regions in Cameroon (the Northwest Region and the Southwest Region) were neglected by Biya's government, and excluded from power.
 During this time, Anglophone separatists claim that government forces murdered protestors en masse, and committed crimes against humanity, including genocide.
 Certain protestors had called upon Biya and the Cameroonian government to grant them independence.

 Eventually, separatists declared independence in October 2017 under the name Ambazonia.
-Numerous civilians and activists have accused Biya's government forces of burning villages, raping women, extrajudicial killings of civilians, and acts of genocide.
+Civilians and activists have accused Biya's government forces of burning villages, raping women, extrajudicial killings of civilians, and acts of genocide.
 A petition to the United Nations gave details of police raping students at a university.
-The National Commission for Human Rights and Freedoms embarked on a fact-finding mission in Buea to investigate allegations of human rights abuses in the region.
+In 2017, the National Commission for Human Rights and Freedoms embarked on a fact-finding mission in Buea to investigate allegations of human rights abuses in the region.

 A June 2018 report by the BBC News found a widespread pattern of villages throughout the Southwest Region being burnt, including one video of men wearing government-issued BIR (Bataillon d'Intervention Rapide) equipment.
 The BIR is a special force body that reports directly to President Biya.
 The report also included a video of a man being tortured by men appearing to be Cameroonian gendarmes.
 Biya's Minister of Communication, Issa Tchiroma, responded by stating that anyone can use government equipment to commit false flag attacks, and said that Biya's government would investigate.

-Individual sources testify that all of those sent to fight the secessionist militia are French speaking, thus widening the linguistic division between local residents.
+Sources testify those sent to fight the secessionist militia are French-speaking, thus widening the linguistic division between local residents.

-On 14 November 2019, Cameroon’s president, Paul Biya admitted in a Paris forum of trying to assimilate former British Southern Cameroons into the majority Francophone system, formerly East Cameroon State but failed, due to identity differences, thus triggering the Ambazonia War of independence in 2017.
+In November 2019, Biya admitted in a Paris forum of trying to assimilate former British Southern Cameroons into the majority Francophone system, formerly East Cameroon State but failed, due to identity differences, thus triggering the conflict.